Achill Island – 5 Reasons to Visit Mayo’s Hidden Gem

 Keem Bay Beach Achill Island Co.
 Mayo

-General Information for your stay at Achill Island
+General Information for Your Stay at Achill Island

-How to get to Achill Island
+How to Get to Achill Island

-• Dublin to Achill Island: 4 hours
+• Dublin to Achill Island: 4 Hours

-• Shannon Airport to Achill Island: 4 hours
+• Shannon Airport to Achill Island: 3 Hours

-• Belfast to Achill Island: 5 to 6 hours
+• Belfast to Achill Island: 5 to 6 Hours

-• West Airport Knock to Achill Island: 75 minutes
+• West Airport Knock to Achill Island: 1 Hour 15 Minutes

-West Airport Knock is a great destination to fly into if possible.
-Located in the East of Mayo, the airport is close to all of the best attractions in the West of Ireland.
-You can organise car rental options before you arrive and you will avoid the busy traffic and motorway journeys from larger cities.
+West Airport Knock is the closest airport to the island and a great destination to fly into if you want to stay on Achill Island.
+You can organise car rental options before you arrive and you will avoid heavy traffic and motorway journeys from larger cities.

-Getting around Achill Island
+Getting Around Achill Island

-It is generally recommended to travel around the island by car, but you can also rent a bike or travel on the bus which operates seasonally.
-There are taxi services also available.
 A car will give you the most freedom during your stay, especially outside of the summer season when some public transport services are limited or unavailable.

 Achill Island Co.
 Mayo